Zeldrizz/russian_toxic_text_detector/README.md

 The core of the project is based on the bert-multilingual-cased model, which is fine-tuned to accurately classify the input text into the specified categories.

+You can download the pre-trained models from [Yandex Disk](https://disk.yandex.ru/d/YfJ8sxZOGeHr4Q).
+Two types of models are available:
+1. Model trained for 1 epoch.
+2. Model trained for 3 epochs.

 ## Usage

 To utilize this model, input text in Russian and the neural network will output one or more labels indicating the nature of the text (normal, insult, obscenity, threat).